Supplements – An Overview

 - A negative reaction to a supplement can be a behavior that will pass or can be a truly negative reaction.
 As a parent, know the difference of a reaction if you should:

 - Stop the supplement immediately

-- Continue to evaluate whether supplements are necessary and effective.
-At a 2001 conference Q&A, a parent said, “My son used to take his supplements so nicely.
-We started two years ago with a regimen that was making a difference for our son.
+At the DAN!
+(Defeat Autism NOW!)
+2001 conference in an open question and answer session a parent asked “My son used to take his supplements so nicely.
+We started 2 years ago with a regiment that was making a difference for our son.
 Now when I give him his supplements, he throws up within 10 minutes!”
-The answer: “STOP giving the supplements!”

 Pdr Supplement A 2005: Physicians' Desk Reference (Physicians' Desk Reference (Pdr) Supplement), by Pdr Physicians Desk Reference for supplement descriptions and doses.